shrimp-alfredo/BADsnes/README.md

 credits to the forked thing

-this purposely miscalculats addition or subtraction in the CPU, like a broken CPU.
+this purposely miscalculates addition or subtraction in the CPU, like a broken CPU.